Resources

 We encourage all local businesses to participate in our Knox Box program.

 A knox box is a secure armored vault bolted to a building exterior that contains keys to the premises.
-In an emergency, this system provides us and other first responders access to your building more quickly, helping minimize damage that might occur while waiting for you, the keyholder, to respond.
+In an emergency, this system provides us and other first responders with faster access to your building, helping minimize damage that might occur while waiting for you, the keyholder, to respond.

 You can browse available commercial or residential products on knoxbox.com/products.
-You must select Vermont, then enter Shelburne Fire & Rescue in the search field.
+To do so, select Vermont, then enter Shelburne Fire & Rescue in the search field.

 If you have any questions or need further assistance, contact us.